-The wireless client role, in the Remote AP or Remote Mesh Portal configuration authenticates to the module via WPA2.
-Please notice that WEP and/or Open System configurations are not permitted in FIPS mode.
+The wireless client role, in the Remote AP, Mesh AP or CPSec AP configuration authenticates to the module via WPA2..
+WEP and/or Open System configurations are not permitted in FIPS mode.
 In advanced Remote AP configuration, when Remote AP cannot communicate with the controller, the wireless client role authenticates to the module via WPA2-PSK only.